mobilestack-xyz/hooks/docs/platform.md

 one of the existing per-hook type GitHub repositories.

-We hope to make hooks easy to develop but also want to easily iterate on the Mobile Stack Hooks Platform for developing and deploying hooks.
-For now we require all deployed hook code to be located in Mobile Stack GitHub repositories so we can help improve and maintain them (e.g., when we implement breaking changes to the platform), but in the future we expect to impose fewer requirements on how hooks are developed.
+We hope to make hooks easy to develop but also want to easily iterate on the Divvi Hooks Platform for developing and deploying hooks.
+For now we require all deployed hook code to be located in Divvi GitHub repositories so we can help improve and maintain them (e.g., when we implement breaking changes to the platform), but in the future we expect to impose fewer requirements on how hooks are developed.